SEO vs PPC: Which One Has Better ROI?

 SEO is highly profitable

+How do things shake out when you compare organic search results vs paid?
 Dollar for dollar, SEO is likely to become one of the most profitable vehicles in your marketing mix.
-Over the long-term, it’s much more profitable than PPC, also known as SEM.
+Over the long-term, it’s much more profitable than PPC.

 SEO is highly scalable